oceanbase/oceanbase/README.md

 Contributions are warmly welcomed and greatly appreciated.
 Here are a few ways you can contribute:

 - Raise us an [issue](https://github.com/oceanbase/oceanbase/issues).
-- Submit Pull Requests.
+- Submit pull requests.
 For details, see [How to contribute](CONTRIBUTING.md).

 ## Support